2019 Call for Proposals

 - A step-by-step user’s guide for applying via the MyResearchProposal software is available.

 The Oversight Committee will review proposals and make recommendations on funding priority.
-Selection of finalists for oral presentations will occur in April 2018.
-Oral presentations will be scheduled for May 2018 and awardees will be notified shortly thereafter.
+Selection of finalists for oral presentations will occur in April 2019.
+Oral presentations will be scheduled for May or June 2019 and awardees will be notified shortly thereafter.

-Projects that are awarded will be required to submit a detailed Final Budget and updated budget justification, via email, to Rachel.Karatz@duke.edu on June 1, 2018.
+Projects that are awarded will be required to submit a detailed abstract, DPAF, Final Budget and updated budget justification, via email, to Rachel.Karatz@duke.edu on July 12, 2019.

 The BME Department staff will enter your final budget into SPS and route to your department for all approvals.
 Please supply the name and contact info of the grants manager assigned to work with your proposals.
 This individual will be our primary point of contact for any questions that may arise.
 Please make sure this staff member is aware of protocol registry numbers for proposals that require human subjects, vertebrate animals, recombinant DNA or carcinogenic/biohazardous materials (routine questions that must be answered for the Duke’s proposal approval form).

-General questions about proposals and review process, as well as specific questions about scientific content or commercialization strategy should be addressed to Barry Myers (919-660-5150; firstname.lastname@example.org) before submission.
+General questions about proposals and review process should be sent to Melissa Hall (919-668-2153, email@example.com) while specific questions about scientific content or commercialization strategy should be addressed to Barry Myers (919-660-5150, firstname.lastname@example.org) before submission.

 We strongly encourage all applicants to work closely with Barry Myers during the proposal preparation period.
 Our team helps all applicants understand the review criteria, components of the proposal and write the most competitive application.

 Grants will be for a one-year period, and may be submitted for renewal.
 Award recipients will be required to prepare brief written quarterly progress reports.